ogbotemi-2000/rmrf-css/README.md

 node path/to/remcss/index.js --html 'index.html, 404.html' --css 'tailwind.css, all.css' -output output-folder
 ```

-> The arguments above can be anything, what matters is that their initial letters - 'h', 'c', 'o' remain in the same position
+> The arguments above can be anything, what matters is that their initial letters - 'h', 'c', 'o' as speciified in the `index.js` file remain in the same position

-___

-#License
+## License

 Distributed under the EPUL License.
 See 'LICENSE.txt' for more information

-___

 #Contact

 Ogbotemi Ogungbamila

-___

-#Acknowledgements
+## Acknowledgements

-+ [W3C CSS Specification](https://w3c.org): For the documents from which algorithm used in validating used CSS selectors was created
++ [W3C CSS Specification for selectors](https://www.w3.org/TR/selectors-3/#sequence): For the documents from which algorithm used in validating used CSS selectors was created